luminous-software/extensibility-logs/README.md

 ## Save Time and Hassle

 Save yourself the hassle of trying to remember where the various extensibility-related log files are located.
 Once you've managed to find the file you're looking for, you still have to manually load it in your text editor of choice.

+For those people who prefer their commands front-and-center, available all all times with a single click, this extension adds a new toolbar to hold _Extensibility Logs_'s commands.

+For those people who don't want to add yet another toolbar, this extension also adds a new *Extensibility Logs* menu to the _View_ menu.

-This extension adds a new toolbar that adds command buttons for a set of helpful extensibility-related logs, giving you a one-click experience to open the selected log file in a document tab in Visual Studio.
+_Extensibility Logs_ gives you a one-click experience (on the toolbar), or a three-click experience (on the menu), to open the desired log file in a document tab in Visual Studio.

 ## More Information